2025 Receiving Stats

 More Fantasy News

-Taylor (ankle) did not practice Wednesday, Rich Cimini of ESPN.com reports.
+Taylor (ankle) was listed as limited on Wednesday's practice estimate, Rich Cimini of ESPN.com reports.

 ANALYSIS